useTransition

 1. The isPending flag that tells you whether there is a pending Transition.

-2. The startTransition function that lets you mark a state update as a Transition.
+2. The startTransition function that lets you mark updates as a Transition.

-The startTransition function returned by useTransition lets you mark a state update as a Transition.
+The startTransition function returned by useTransition lets you mark a updates as a Transition.

 function TabContainer() {